 Ashley is an advocate of sharing best practice and helping professionals develop their skills.
 Chair of the Local Public Services Committee for 2014-2015, Ashley has continued his interest in promoting best practice.
 He was previously chairman of the group from 2008 to 2011.
 In 2014, he was selected to become a Fellow of the CIPR.

 Kerry is a senior strategic communications, marketing and engagement professional who has worked in a number of challenging communications environments.
-She has won journalistic awards and was a journalist and news editor at News International (now called News Corporation) and at the St Kitts and Nevis Observer.
+She has won journalistic awards and worked as a journalist and news editor at News International (now News Corporation) and at St Kitts and Nevis Observer.
 She later moved into PR and marketing working for PR agencies where she worked on increasing coverage and consumer engagement for some high profile national brands.
 She has also worked in communications and PR within the public sector, including local authorities, and most recently as head of communications within the NHS.

 Abha Thakor MCIPR, Founding Chartered PR Practitioner